Lartu/mitsubachi/README.md

 **Lists** are lists of users.
 They have a nickname just like any other user, but messages sent to a list are sent to every member of the list.
-In order to be able to send a message to a list, a user must be part of said list.
+In order to be able to send a message to a list, a client must be part of said list (otherwise error message 005 ("you are not a member of this list") should be sent to the client).
 When a message is sent to a list, it is broadcast to every member of the list _except_ the one who sent the message.
 Users may join and leave lists at any time.
-When a user tries to join a non-existant list, it is created.
+When a client tries to join a non-existant list, it is created.

 All this said, the following messages are valid Mitsubachi messages:
  - **NICK**: sent by a client to a server to change their nick.
 If the nick is in use by another client, the server should